2025 Solar Incentives Guide for Lanham, MD - Tax Credits & Rebates

 EcoWatch's Lanham, MD Solar Incentives FAQs

-Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also reduce the CO2 emissions from your home by 300 pounds annually, or roughly 6,000 pounds over 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
+Solar panels can also lower your home's CO2 emissions by 300 pounds a year, or roughly 6,000 pounds in 20 years.

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to talk through your ideas with your local Lanham solar installer.
-They can help you as you plan for your project and also help you understand the various incentives that you may or may not qualify for.
+Be sure to talk through your plan with your local Lanham solar installer.
+They can help you plan your project and educate you on the various incentives that you will or won't qualify for.

 What if I add solar panels to a rental property, vacation home or commercial property?
 Do I still qualify for incentives?

-Many solar incentives apply to a property you own that is located within the United States; most secondary residences fall under this distinction.
-Other solar incentives may be available for commercial properties, depending on the specifics.
-We recommend speaking with your local solar installer and/or tax professional to best understand what incentives apply to your specific situation.
+Many solar incentives apply to a property located within the United States that you own; most secondary residences will fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the details.
+We recommend speaking with your local solar installer and/or tax professional to fully understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.